-During this golden era at the Peppermint Club girls used to get on the tables, wearing mini skirts and what later became known as ‘Go-Go Boots’ and dance The Twist.
-The spin off from this was the management obviously new a good thing when they saw it and so decided to hire sexy girls to dance and keep the customers entertained.
+During this golden era at the Peppermint Club, girls used to get on the tables, wearing mini skirts and what later became known as ‘Go-Go Boots’ and dance The Twist.
+The spin-off from this was the management obviously knew a good thing when they saw it and so decided to hire sexy girls to dance and keep the customers entertained.
 These girls are widely regarded as the first Go-Go Dancers, and it is from this point that Go-Go Dancing gained popularity.

 First Topless Go-Go Dancer.

-In June 1964 in San Francisco’s Condor Club, after having silicone breast implants which took her from a size 33 to 44d, Carol Doda began topless Go-Go dancing.
+In June 1964, in San Francisco’s Condor Club, after having silicone breast implants that took her from a size 33 to 44d, Carol Doda began topless Go-Go dancing.

 The birth of Go-Go Clubs in Thailand.

 Go-Go Dancing became popular in Thailand during the Vietnam War era.
-The GP Go-Go Club in Bangkok is thought to be the first Go-Go club in Thailand, it opened in 1969 and attracted an audience of local ex-pats and American G.I’s.
-The trend didn’t take long to spread, Bangkok’s nightlife venues, especially Patpong were soon populated with Go-Go clubs.
+The GP (Grand Prix) Go-Go Club in Bangkok is thought to be the first Go-Go club in Thailand.
+It opened in 1969 and attracted an audience of local ex-pats and American G.Is.
+The trend didn’t take long to spread, and Bangkok’s nightlife venues, especially Patpong, were soon populated with Go-Go clubs.